 Free Hard Shell Case - Free Shipping and Other Free items Included

 ML-1 Video Playlist!

 Three new songs added the playlist in the video player below.
-12 songs all together.
-Some are just audio.

 The Missing Link is tuned to Open C tuning.
 Technically that could be described as 4 whole steps lower down from Open G Tuning.
 I think the best way to describe the tuning is, its the same notes as your banjo in G tuning with a capo on the 5th fret, but then lowered a whole octave.
 You play it exactly the same way as in Open G tuning but what comes out is a low gravely new sound that makes this banjo hard to put down.
 The lower tuning is also much more forgiving than a normal banjo.
 It truly is hard to get a bad tone out of this banjo.

 In the playlist I have a video where I demonstrated a few songs on the ML1, Keep on the Sunny Side of Life, a low neck break and an up the neck break.
 I also played some common banjo songs like Cripple Creek and Boil the Cabbage Down so you could hear the life this banjo can pump into common bluegrass banjo songs.
 I have the most fun making up my own songs with the ML-1.
 I have two other songs I made up while playing at the Florida Folk Festival, Wahoo Banjo and a Banjo Blues Jam.
 The Folk Festival was at Stephen Foster Park next to the Suwanee River so I had to learn Way Down Upon the Suwanee River too.
 I have more original songs and some Gospel songs in the playlist too and adding more as I go along.